oracle/opengrok/Developer-intro.md

 ### Test

 To run tests in single file, open the file from the left column which contains the projects (e.g. opengrok -> Test Packages -> org.opensolaris.opengrok.history -> MercurialRepositoryTest.java) and right-click on it and select Test File (Ctrl+F6).
-It might be necessary to run 'Debug Test File' first for the first time so that the test files are correctly produced.
+It might be necessary to run 'Debug Test File' first for the first time so that the test files are correctly produced (issue #686).

 ### Publish changes